 1. Introduction and purpose

-At Erikshjälpen, we boldly raise money to continue our work for a changed world where children's dreams come true.
-We realize children's rights through interventions for education and leisure, health and safety and protection, as well as humanitarian interventions.
-We want to give children and young people around the world the help and opportunity to dare to dream about the future.
-We believe in children and want to give them the conditions for a better life and a more secure future.
+At Erikshjälpen, we boldly raise funds so we can continue our work toward a better where children’s dreams come true.
+We uphold children’s rights through interventions education and recreation, health and safety, protection, and humanitarian interventions.
+In this way, we aim to provide children and young people around the world with the support and opportunity to dare to dream of the future.
+We believe in children and want to give them the tools for a better life and a safer future.

 According to Erikshjälpen's values, we want to work in "Erik's spirit".
 This means that we take the responsibility of managing donors' gifts and trust very seriously.
 Erikshjälpen's fundraising work is aimed at private individuals, Corporate, parishes and associations.
 We regard every gift as an expression of personal commitment.
 This has been the case since the days of Erik Nilsson.